Silberlachs/serverProject/Readme.md

 sudo chmod u+x ./multipage && mv ./multipage usr/local/bin/multipage
 ```

-Tl;wr
+[Tl;wr]
-Take 1 minute to look at the first 10 lines of the script, these are the options!
+The first lines of the script are the options, you might want to look over these.

 Depending on whether or not you want to enable ssl for your page, you need to setup
 the correct paths before first use of the script, otherwise you will create useless